Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Thanks, Judy, it's Marty.
 Let me take both of those – let me start with the latter.
 So it's – we never had the $0.10 in our guidance.
 We put it in our results for the reasons I've said and we have taken up our guidance partially to reflect that.
 We previously communicated I think about $0.11 of dilution.
 So in essence, without the gain it would be $0.12, so we've lost a further penny.

 Let me take your question on Bai to talk about the brand, because to understand the financial performance and what we are expecting this year, you have to understand a little bit about the brand and particularly the channel strategies that have been employed for the brand versus where we collectively with Bai's management think the strategies ought to be adjusted.
 You may or may not know, we may have talked when we bought the company about their somewhat heavy reliance on the club channel, about a third of their business at the time was in that channel.
-And if you know that channel, you know from time to time in that channel, they run these heavily discounted MV, multi-vendor, mailings with some pretty deep coupons.
-Bai built a lot of their business as – as you know club, that's a 15 pack, variety pack, multi-flavor pack.
+And if you know that channel, you know from time to time in that channel, they run these heavily discounted MVMs, multi-vendor mailings, with some pretty deep coupons.

+Bai built a lot of their business as – as you know club, that's a 15-pack, variety pack, multi-flavor pack.
 By the way, in this quarter, we missed that activity.
 The big club channel activities occurred in January this year.
-Truth be told, in our DSD business, we shipped a lot of that volume in December and of course the businesses we bought from Bai, we didn't have for January.
+Truth be told, in our DSD business, we shipped a lot of that volume in December and of course the business we bought from Bai, we didn't have from January.
 And then I will tell you by the way, the Bai brand in the club channel, based on shipment data, not – it was up 163% but of course it was down in February and March, because the activity a year ago was in that timeframe.
 So this was really about club timing in the quarter.

 I will tell you in all other channels, in terms of shipment data, the brand was up 43% in the quarter, across the three months, forget for a moment when we acquired them, just in terms of the performance of the brand.
 As Larry said in his prepared remarks, and this is really important, trial in the brand is low.
 The repeat rates of purchase once tried are about as high as we and maybe others have seen on any brand, which informs our strategies on what to do in channels.
-And as you can imagine that means maybe not so much as in the past emphasis on a 15 pack, multi-pack, with a very high basket rate, okay?
-So part of our reduction, if you will, from – you are right about 80% year-over-year growth to say 40 or 50 is this view that we got to go back and think about how we build the brand sort of more one bottle at a time and get the trial going so we can get the repeat purchases.
-So embedded in that is really what we think is a thoughtful change in channel strategy.
+And as you can imagine that means maybe not so much as in the past emphasis on a 15 pack, multi-pack, with a very high basket ring, okay?
+So, part of our reduction, if you will, from – you are right about 80% year-over-year growth to say 40 or 50 is this view that we got to go back and think about how we build the brand sort of more one bottle at a time and get the trial going so we can get the repeat purchases.
+So, embedded in that is really what we think is a thoughtful change in channel strategy.

-I will also tell you that Bai Bubbles, which maybe all of you have seen or not seen a sparkling version of the base product.
+I will also tell you that Bai Bubbles, which maybe all of you have seen or not seen the sparkling version of the base product.
 It's being repositioned.
-If you have seen it, before you have seen it bundled up with the enhanced product on the same shelf, line price.
+If you have seen it, before you have seen it bundled up with the enhanced product on the same shelf, line priced.
 But as Larry said in his remarks, this product can really go after the sparkling water category.
 There are some incumbents in that category that we think have weakened and we think are deserving of a pretty much frontal attack by us and that's where we're going.

 Supertea and Black, new products.
 These are great products.
 Early receptivity in terms of retailers has been really good.
 They are just getting off the ground now.
-So it's a little hard for us to think about what those brands may or may not do.
+So, it's a little hard for us to think about what those brands may or may not do.
 We don't have a long history with them.
 We have tried to do a conservative job, I would say, at this point in thinking about what those brands can do over the balance of this year.

 And while I have Bai in front of me, let me just quickly again talk about the financial results.
 I want to make sure everybody understands what happened this quarter.
-As I said – as we said, the volume contribution was about 40% of our 1%, Bai added net sales this quarter of about $21 million that includes $11 million from the third party distributors, about $10 million through our DSD systems.
+As I said – as we said, the volume contribution was about 40% of our 1%, Bai added net sales this quarter of about $21 million that includes $11 million from the third-party distributors, about $10 million through our DSD systems.
 And I talked about $5 million operating loss if you – if you think about it, $11 million in marketing, a major portion of that was the Super Bowl commercial.
 Interestingly, they paid for it in January, before the closing, this was in flight before we bought the company.
 They tried to pay for it in January.
 We expensed this in February.
 That's just the way it works, okay?
 We inherited on their balance sheet and then the $9 million of profit elimination.

 I mean, you have to understand that in essence we bought a company and we are the two-thirds customer as opposed to buying a company that has all external customers which means whatever we had in our inventory at the time we bought and we sold on was great for us.
 It's in our profit.
 The profit they made was before we bought them.
 The stuff that they reshipped to us, it was still in our inventory, in our company, related party, we can't recognize it, so in essence the profit that they would have made on their side from shipping to their largest customer for the most part, they couldn't recognize.
 This is a one-time event.
 It sort of remains there subject to that inventory level fluctuating up or down.
 And that's a real important point.
 So those are the two key takeaways for Bai.
 I will say the spending on the Super Bowl which was not insignificant, the $9 million of profit elimination which hit in the quarter, we shouldn't continue.